|Major Groups > Clubs & Corals > Xylaria > Xylaria cubensis|

 by Michael Kuo

-This club-shaped species of Xylaria is common in the southeastern states, the lower Appalachians, and in the tropics, but rare or absent elsewhere in North America.
+This club-shaped species of Xylaria is fairly common in the southeastern states, the lower Appalachians, and in the tropics, but rare or absent elsewhere in North America.
 It grows directly from the wood of decaying hardwood logs, and features a coppery brown surface (before it eventually turns black).
-Under the microscope it has fairly small spores that lack the "germ slits" common to many other Xylaria species.
+Under the microscope it has fairly small spores that usually lack the "germ slits" common to many other Xylaria species.

 Ecology: Saprobic on decaying hardwood logs, growing directly from the wood; growing alone or gregariously; causing a soft rot; spring through fall (or over winter in warm climates); originally described, as the species name suggests, from Cuba—but common throughout tropical and subtropical areas, the southeastern United States, and the Appalachian Mountains; absent in western and northern North America.
-The illustrated and described collections are from North Carolina and Pennsylvania.
+The illustrated and described collections are from North Carolina, Pennsylvania, and Massachusetts.

 Fruiting Body: 2–8 cm tall; 0.5–1.5 cm across; shaped more or less like a club, with a rounded tip; surface coppery brown, becoming blackish with maturity; becoming minutely pimpled and shallowly wrinkled with maturity, but not developing deep fissures and cracks; pseudostem short or almost nonexistent.